Background pattern

 If you forget to use Vantobra

-If you interrupt the treatment with Vantobra
+If you interrupt treatment with Vantobra

-Do not interrupt the treatment with Vantobra unless your doctor tells you to, as the lung infection may not be sufficiently controlled and could worsen.
+Do not interrupt treatment with Vantobra unless your doctor tells you to, as the lung infection may not be sufficiently controlled and could worsen.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about using this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everyone gets them.

 Some side effects can be serious

-• Chest discomfort with difficulty breathing (rare, may affect up to 1 in 1,000 people)
+• chest discomfort with difficulty breathing (rare, may affect up to 1 in 1,000 people)

 Other side effects may be: